-Rise Recovery has 5 different groups to tailor to each age range and need.
+Rise Recovery offers the following groups tailored to support each age range and need.

-- New Generations is offered to youth, ages 9-17, whose family member or loved one has substance use disorder.
+- New Generations is offered to youth, ages 9-17, whose parent, guardian or sibling is struggling with or recovering from alcohol and/or drug use.

-- Younger Group is offered to youth, ages 12-17, with substance use disorder.
+- Younger Group is offered to youth, ages 12-17, who are struggling with or recovering from alcohol and/or drug use.

-- Family Group is offered to adults, 18 and over, whose family member or loved one has substance use disorder.
+- Family Group is offered to adults, 18 and over, whose family member or loved one is struggling with or recovering from alcohol and/or drug use.

 As the original program of Rise Recovery, PDAP (Palmer Drug Abuse Program), started it all.
 Starting off in Houston, Texas in 1971.
 PDAP was brought to San Antonio in 1977.
 The original group of teenagers discovered that if they loved, accepted and supported one another, they could stop using drugs and alcohol and stay that way.
 They also learned that through loving and helping each other, they began to feel good about themselves.
 They also discovered the strength and unity and power that comes from the “love of the group.”
 These principles of love and understanding remain the foundation of Rise Recovery programs over 40 years later!